 The same situation applies if you use PayPal, Supercard, Revolut or any other payment intermediary.
 For large transactions, such as a flight or holiday, it makes more sense to pay directly.

-The company knows that, however, and with £2m of new funding just raised it is looking to accelerate its roll-out.
+With £2m of new funding just raised Curve is looking to accelerate its roll-out.
 You have absolutely nothing to lose by giving them a try under this offer.

-You will get your £5 sign-up bonus, you can withdraw £200 per month from an ATM and recharge it to a miles and points earning credit card and, if it turns out that you spend a lot at the retailers included in Curve Rewards (when it finally arrives) then you will start getting decent amounts of cash rewards back.
+You will get your £10 sign-up bonus, you can withdraw £200 per month from an ATM and recharge it to a miles or reward points earning credit card and, if it turns out that you spend a lot at the retailers included in Curve Rewards then you will start getting decent amounts of cash rewards back.